Jackaria72/Jackaria72/README.md

-- 👋 Hi, I’m @Jackaria72
-- 👀 I’m interested in learning new things
+Hello,
+I’m Jackaria

+I'm a Junior Developer who enjoys learning new things!

 - 🌱 I’m currently learning JAVA
 - 💞️ I’m looking to collaborate on fun projects
 - 📫 How to reach me: Send a Raven
 - 😄 Pronouns: He/Him/They/Them
-- ⚡ Fun fact: ...

 ***